Aiven-Open/klaw-docs/3.1/docs/features/features.rst

     :width: 500px
     :align: center

-After a user selects an environment, topics are loaded, and topic has to be selected.
+After a user clicks on a topic, user can view all the subscriptions and a button to subscribe to the topic.

+The below fields are required.

 Acl type Producer or Consumer.